konuamah/trailscope/README.md

     ```bash
     npm run dev  # or yarn dev
     ```

-### Deploying on Render

-To deploy this project, follow these steps:

-1. Push your code to GitHub.
-2. Connect the backend and frontend repositories to Render.
-3. Set up environment variables on Render for both the backend and frontend.
-4. Deploy the application and monitor logs for successful deployment.

-## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.